mg878/Haplotype_Reconstruction/README.md

 This code is originally developed for estimating the transmission bottleneck size of flu, but can be used for any other set of short-read data for the purpose of constructing the underlying (unkonw) haplotypes and estimating bottleneck size.

 ## Requirements
 This code requires a `Multi_locus_trajectories.out` file and an inferred noise parameter `C` from `SAMFIRE`.
-An initial seed value and number of attempts for reconstruction can also be provided, otherwise a seed = 1 and attempts = 20 are used.
-Number of attempts determine, for every time a new haplotype is added to the list, how many times a set of candidate haplotypes are optimised before the code accepts the list and compares the BIC value with the previous step.
+An initial seed value and number of attempts for reconstruction can also be provided.
+In case you do not wish to provide a seed or number of attempts, put `0` as the input for both and a default seed = 1 and attempts = 20 will be used to run the code.
+For every time a new haplotype is added to the list, number of attempts will determine how many times a set of candidate haplotypes are optimised before the code accepts the list and compares the BIC value with the previous step.

 ## Usage
-Given that you have inferred the noise parameter, e.g. C = 660, you can run the code by typing:
+Given that your `Multi_locus_trajectories.out` is in the `/path/to/directory/`, your inferred noise parameter is, say, `C = 660`, `seed = 123`, and `attempts = 10`, you can run the code by typing:
 > ./run_MLHapRec /path/to/directory/Multi_locus_trajectories.out 660 123 10

+If, say, you do not wish to provide a seed number, you can run the same code by typing:
+> ./run_MLHapRec /path/to/directory/Multi_locus_trajectories.out 660 0 10

-where we used a seed value 123 and 10 attempts.
+and a default seed value = 1 will be used.

 ## Output
 Running the code, typically, takes anywhere from 10sec to 10h depending on the size of `Multi_locus_trajectories.out` and number of attempts taken.
 For instance, if there are about 10 partial haplotype reads in the `Multi_locus_trajectories.out` and 20 attempts are made for reconstruction each time, it takes up to ~15min for the full haplotype reconstruction.